Crossmint/crossmint-checkout-tokenized-cc-demo/README.md

 ## ⚠️ Important Notes

+### Non-agentic Flow

+In cases of unreliability with the Visa/Mastercard Agentic commerce APIs (e.g. payment intent creation) use the non-agentic flow by setting the value of `TOKEN_TYPE` in `src/consts.ts` to `"basic"`

+This will create a credit card token that can be passed to the checkout (orders) endpoint identically to an agentic token.

 ### Test Card Information
 Please use this Mastercard test card: **5120350110725465** (any CVC and expiration date)